Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 "He goes through phases," she said.
 "You know, he made a good point the other day.
 He was like, 'Look some people express themselves—whether it's about a person, like, in diss records'—and he's like, ‘I've never done that.
 Some people see a therapist.
 Some people do this.
 To me, Twitter is my therapy, and it's legal.
 So, I'm not doing anything to hurt anyone.'"

-5. On Rob Kardashian and his ex Blac Chyna: Fans haven't seen the sisters' sibling Rob on Keeping Up With the Kardashians for a while; however, Khloe said their brother is "great," and Kim hinted fans might see more of him next season
+5. On Rob Kardashian and his ex Blac Chyna: Fans haven't seen the sisters' sibling Rob on Keeping Up With the Kardashians for a while; however, Khloe said their brother is "great," and Kim hinted fans might see more of him next season.

 As for their status with his ex, Kim said they're still involved in a lawsuit.
 Khloe also admitted she was "a million percent sure" their relationship wasn't going to last.

-6. On Kim's former marriage to Kris Humphries: It's hard to believe it was almost eight years ago that Kim filed for divorce from Kris after 72 days of marriage.
+6. On Kim's former marriage to Kris Humphries: It's hard to believe it was almost eight years ago that Kim filed for divorce from the athlete after 72 days of marriage.
 While Kourtney admitted he was her least favorite of Kim's exes, she also said she was "rooting" for their relationship to work at the time because she was living with them.
 However, KoKo clearly felt differently.

 "I was blown away they were even engaged," she said.